How Working from Home Saves Your Company Money

 by in Trends, Mobility

-- Real estate needs are greatly reduced — because only a handful of vital staffers need to be on-site, a company of 50 can operate efficiently in an office sized for 10.
+- Real estate needs are greatly reduced when only a handful of vital staffers need to be on site.

-- Cuts down on the cost of computers, phones, electricity, heating and air conditioning, and all the other little necessities that keep an office operating.
-When employees work remotely on their own devices, you save big.
+- A larger portion of remote employees reduces the costs related to computers, phones, electricity, heating and air conditioning and all the other little necessities that keep an office operating.

-Because companies no longer have to hire people willing to live nearby, the talent pool grows and as we all know, better and smarter workers mean more efficiency and more profit.
+There are nonmonetary benefits as well.
+When companies have the freedom to hire outside of the hub of corporate HQ, the talent pool grows and — as we all know — better and smarter workers mean more efficiency and more profit.
 Furthermore, with employees spread out all over the country or even the globe, you’re able to operate in more time zones, meaning there really are more hours in the day.
 By hiring Californian employees, a New York company can operate from 8 a.m. to 8 p.m. without anyone working overtime.

-On top of that, allowing your employees to work from home can reduce absenteeism, tardiness and their associating costs.
+On top of that, allowing your employees to work from home can reduce absenteeism, tardiness and their associated costs.
+In fact, a majority of professionals say they would be more loyal to their employers if they had flexible work options.
 If employees are happier, turnover rates will be lower and new-hire training costs will decrease.
-Not to mention with a more motivated workforce, you wind up getting more work for less money.
+Not to mention that with a more motivated workforce, you wind up getting more work for less money.

-Perhaps the most interesting of the study’s findings was this: of the 3,600 employees surveyed, only 41 percent said they worked for companies with established telecommuting policies, and only 15 percent said they believed their company offered flexible work arrangements.
-Companies that aren’t willing to invest in technologies like video conferencing that allow employees to work efficiently from home are leaving money on the table.
+A forecast of employment trends by the World Economic Forum called flexible work, including the opportunity to work from home and be a part of virtual teams, “one of the biggest drivers of transformation” in the modern workplace.
+So companies that aren’t willing to invest in technologies like video conferencing that allow employees to work efficiently from home are leaving money on the table.
 By offering your employees the flexibility of working remotely, you can easily beat the competition by having a better, more motivated staff and saving a small fortune in overhead.